Statistics - Statistical Inference

 - Type of data (categorical or numerical)

-- If you are looking a single group or:
+- If you are looking at:

 - Comparing one group to another

 - Comparing the same group before and after a change

 Some examples of claims or questions that can be checked with hypothesis testing: